 Using the clamp provided secure the outlet pipe to the outlet tube with the pipe positioned such that it will direct the exhaust in the desired direction away from the air intake.
-Tighten using a wrench.
+Tighten using an internal socket or allen wrench.